richardfoltyn/pydynopt/README.md

 # License

-This work is licensed under
-[Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+Unless stated otherwise in individual files, this work is licensed under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).